Acute Viral Hepatitis Panel

 What does the test result mean?

-The table below summarizes results that may be seen with a hepatitis panel that is performed to detect an acute infection:
+The table below summarizes results that may be seen with a hepatitis panel that is performed to detect an infection:

 If other hepatitis tests are performed to help determine prior exposure or previous infection, they may indicate the following: